sarthaksharan/AddToCart-E-Commerce-Website/README.md

   Website Link: https://e-commerce-website-a51c5.web.app/

-Front End: ReactJS  ;  Back End: Express NodeJS  ;  User Authentication and Deployment: FirebasePayment   ;  Processing: Stripe
+Front End: ReactJS  ;  Back End: Express NodeJS  ;  User Authentication and Deployment: Firebase  ;  Payment Processing: Stripe

 You will have to install all the required dependencies in your source folder.